-Winter 2017 is right around the corner, and for parts of the country, snow (and lots of it) is in the forecast.
+Winter is here, and for parts of the country snow is in the forecast.
 Although most teachers love a snow day here and there, prolonged closures disrupt the flow of learning and prevent teachers from introducing new material.

 So what can educators do?
-Beyond sending assignments home with students, teachers have plenty of engaging and interesting winter-themed projects, activities, and exercises to share with students and their families.
+Beyond sending assignments home with students, there are plenty of engaging, interesting winter-themed projects, activities, and exercises to share with students and their families.
 From winter reading to writing prompts and fun science explorations, these fun lessons and activities offer a great way to keep students engaged during unexpected breaks.

 Fun and Free Snow Day Learning Resources